Space Cases

+History

+While writing the 1990 Star Trek: The Next Generation tie-in novel A Rock and a Hard Place, Peter David considered several titles for the book, including Space Case.
+Within the novel, the descriptor of "space case" was given to the aloof First Officer Quintin Stone.

+In 1993, Nickelodeon approached David's manager Susan Dietz about creating a kids' science fiction series.
+Dietz also represented actor Bill Mumy, and David and Mumy worked together to develop the program that ultimately became Space Cases.
+David recycled the name from his working title for A Rock and a Hard Place, although Nickelodeon initially thought that it sounded too juvenile.
+The two developers expanded the show's premise from Nickelodeon's idea of kids at a space academy, as David "shuddered at the notion of a weekly show about an entire class of Wesley Crushers."
+Their idea was a group of academy students trying to get home aboard a mysterious ship, which David characterized as, in Hollywood terms, "kind of No Exit meets Summer School."

 The series was shot in Montreal, Quebec.
 Because of budget constraints, props from Are You Afraid of the Dark? and other Nickelodeon programs were used in the series.
 In other episodes, more mundane props were used, as in the episode "Homeward Bound", the character Suzee is sitting in a chair with compact discs pasted to either side.
-During the first season, electronic games such as Lights Out, were used as control panels on walls.
+During the first season, electronic games such as Lights Out were used as control panels on walls.

 Season One's original theme song was orchestra-based, with an announcer voiceover giving a preamble.
 A vocal song telling the story of the Space Cases was used as the closing.
 For Season Two, this song was moved to the front and re-recorded to accommodate the removal of Catalina, the addition of Suzee, and some re-arranging to how the characters were presented.
 At some point after the series ended, Nickelodeon had the song re-recorded once more, using the same character arrangement as Season Two, but removing Suzee and adding Catalina back in, and created a new opening for the Season One episodes with this song.

 The series features a multitude of celebrity guest stars throughout its run, including George Takei, Mark Hamill, Bill Mumy, Katey Sagal, Michelle Trachtenberg, Danny Tamberelli and Robin Leach.